robinkarim/Production-Book/docs/cirrent-console.rst

 * **Accounting settings** allows you to manage API keys for the CIRRENT™ Mobile App SDK, and contains an area for user management.

-.. note:: Note that the sections that are visible to you depend on the CIRRENT™ services you subscribe to, and the role your user is assigned.
+.. note:: The sections that are visible in your CIRRENT™ Console depend on the CIRRENT™ services you subscribe to, and the role your assigned to your user.

 CIRRENT™ Console User Architecture
 -----------------------------------